Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 The following methods of psychodiagnostics of elderly people are most often used:

-2. Scale of self-esteem and anxiety assessment (C. Spielberger)
+2. Self-esteem and anxiety assessment scale (C. Spielberger)

 4. Test "Egocentric associations"

-6. The study of wisdom (P. Baltes and others)
+6. Study of wisdom (P. Baltes and others)

 CHAPTER II.
-EXPERIMENTAL STUDY OF THE PSYCHODIAGNOSIS OF THE ELDERLY PEOPLE ON THE EXAMPLE OF THE CSO G. NARIMANOV
+EXPERIMENTAL STUDY OF THE FEATURES OF PSYCHODIAGNOSTICS OF ELDERLY PEOPLE USING THE EXAMPLE OF CSO G. NARIMANOV

-2.1 Organization of a psychodiagnostic study on the basis of the CSO in Narimanov
+2.1 Organization of psychodiagnostic research on the basis of the Center for Social Security in the city of Narimanov

-participants of the Great Patriotic War and persons equated to them, home front workers, widows of the mothers of dead servicemen, former underage prisoners of fascist camps;
+participants of the Great Patriotic War and persons equated to them, home front workers, widows of mothers of fallen servicemen, former minor prisoners of fascist camps;

-· persons who have returned from places of deprivation of liberty or specialized educational institutions;
+· persons who have returned from places of imprisonment or specialized educational institutions;

-pregnant women, nursing mothers, who are on maternity leave;
+· pregnant women, nursing mothers, and on maternity leave;

 · young families;

-Families and individual citizens who find themselves in an extreme situation.
+· families and individual citizens who find themselves in extreme situations.

-· Implementation of programs, schedules and other measures for social support of the population;
+· implementation of programs, schedules and other activities for social support of the population;

-Identification of citizens in need of social services in conjunction with the health authorities, education, migration service, the Novosibirsk Regional Committee of the Red Cross Society, veteran organizations, disabled people's societies, religious organizations and associations, etc.;
+· identification of citizens in need of social services together with health authorities, education, migration services, the Novosibirsk Regional Committee of the Red Cross Society, veteran organizations, societies for the disabled, religious organizations and associations, etc.;

-introduction of new forms of social services into practice;
+· introduction into practice of new forms of social services;

-· providing citizens with social, social, medical, socio-psychological, socio-pedagogical, legal, health services, material and in-kind assistance of a one-time and periodic nature, subject to the principles of humanity, targeting, confidentiality of provision;
+· providing citizens with social, social, medical, socio-psychological, socio-pedagogical, legal, health services, material and in-kind assistance of a one-time and periodic nature, in compliance with the principles of humanity, targeting, and confidentiality of provision;

-· social patronage of the family and individual citizens in need of social assistance, rehabilitation and support;
+· social patronage of families and individual citizens in need of social assistance, rehabilitation and support;

-· Implementation of measures to improve the professional level of employees of the “Center for Social Services for the Population of the City of Narimanov”.
+· implementation of measures to improve the professional level of employees of the “Center for Social Services of the Population of Narimanov”.

 This method is expressed as a test.

-The proposed test is a reliable and informative way to self-assess the level of anxiety at the moment (reactive anxiety as a state) and personal anxiety (as a stable characteristic of a person).
+The proposed test is a reliable and informative way to self-assess the level of anxiety at a given moment (reactive anxiety as a state) and personal anxiety (as a stable characteristic of a person).

 Personal anxiety characterizes a stable tendency to perceive a wide range of situations as threatening, reacting with a state of anxiety.
-Reactive anxiety is characterized by tension, anxiety, nervousness.
-Very high reactive anxiety causes impaired attention, sometimes fine coordination.
+Reactive anxiety is characterized by tension, restlessness, and nervousness.
+Very high reactive anxiety causes disruption of attention, and sometimes fine coordination.
 Very high personal anxiety directly correlates with the presence of neurotic conflict, emotional, neurotic breakdowns and psychosomatic diseases.

-However, anxiety is not inherently a negative phenomenon.
-A certain level of anxiety is a natural and obligatory feature of an active personality.
-At the same time, there is an optimal individual level of “useful anxiety”.
+However, anxiety is not an inherently negative phenomenon.
+A certain level of anxiety is natural and must-have feature active personality.
+At the same time, there is an optimal individual level of “useful anxiety.”

-The self-assessment scale consists of two parts, separately evaluating reactive (RT, statements No. 1-20 - Appendix No. 1) and personal (LT, statements No. 21-40 - Appendix No. 2) anxiety.
+The self-esteem scale consists of two parts, separately assessing reactive (RT, statements No. 1-20 - Appendix No. 1) and personal (LT, statements No. 21-40 - Appendix No. 2) anxiety.

-Personal anxiety is relatively stable and is not related to the situation, since it is a property of the individual.
+Personal anxiety is relatively stable and is not related to the situation, since it is a personality trait.
 Reactive anxiety, on the contrary, is caused by a specific situation.

-The indicators of RT and LT are calculated according to the formulas:
+RT and LT indicators are calculated using the formulas:

-When interpreting the result can be assessed as follows: up to 30 - low anxiety; 31-45 - moderate anxiety; 46 and more - high anxiety.
+When interpreting, the result can be assessed as follows: up to 30 - low anxiety; 31-45 - moderate anxiety; 46 or more - high anxiety.

-Significant deviations from the level of moderate anxiety require special attention; high anxiety implies a tendency to the appearance of a state of anxiety in a person in situations of assessing his competence.
-In this case, the subjective significance of the situation and tasks should be reduced and the emphasis should be shifted to comprehension of activities and the formation of a sense of confidence in success.
+Significant deviations from the level of moderate anxiety require special attention; high anxiety implies a tendency for a person to develop a state of anxiety in situations where his competence is assessed.
+In this case, the subjective significance of the situation and tasks should be reduced and the emphasis should be shifted to understanding the activity and creating a sense of confidence in success.

-Low anxiety, on the contrary, requires increased attention to the motives of activity and increased sense of responsibility.
-But sometimes very low anxiety in test scores is the result of a person's active displacement of high anxiety in order to show himself in a “better light”.
+Low anxiety, on the contrary, requires increased attention to the motives of activity and an increased sense of responsibility.
+But sometimes very low anxiety in test scores is the result of an individual’s active repression of high anxiety in order to show himself in a “better light.”

-The scale can be successfully used for the purpose of self-regulation, guidance and psycho-corrective work.
+The scale can be successfully used for the purposes of self-regulation, guidance and psychotherapy. correctional work.

-2.2 Analysis of the results of the psychodiagnostics of the elderly in the CSO in Narimanov
+2.2 Analysis of the results of psychodiagnostics of elderly people in the Center for Social Security in the city of Narimanov

-35 people - visitors to the CSO in Narimanov participated in the survey and further conduct of the psychodiagnostic test: 11 men and 24 women.
+35 people took part in the survey and subsequent psychodiagnostic test - visitors to the Narimanov center: 11 men and 24 women.
 All visitors are pensioners due to age or health reasons.
-7 (20%) of the respondents belong to the late senile age (up to 85 years), 17 (48%) people of senile age, 11 of the presenile period (31%), there are almost no visitors at the age of decrepitude.
-96% of CSO visitors are group II disabled.
+7 (20%) of the people surveyed are of late senility (up to 85 years), 17 (48%) are of senile age, 11 of the pre-senile period (31%), there are almost no visitors at the age of decrepitude.
+96% of visitors to the center are disabled people of group II.
 54% of older people are single, 46% have close relatives (children, spouses).
-31% of visitors have a lower secondary education (grades 3-8), 48% have a secondary or specialized secondary education, and 18% have a higher education.
+31% of visitors have less than secondary education (grades 3-8), 48% have secondary or specialized secondary education, and 18% have higher education.

-The results obtained using the methodology "Scale of self-assessment and anxiety assessment" can be presented in the form of table 2.
+The results obtained using the “Self-esteem and anxiety assessment scale” technique can be presented in the form of table 2.
 1.

-Table 2.1 Results of a psychodiagnostic study in the CSO in Narimanov
+Table 2.1 Results of a psychodiagnostic study in the Center for Social Security in the city of Narimanov

 Anxiety scale